rlberry-py/rlberry/README.md

 # Install

-Creating a virtual environment and installing:
+To install, first create a virtual environment using Anaconda or Miniconda (suggested):

 ```
 conda create -n rlberry python=3.7